East West Rail will drastically improve connectivity across the south, making the majority of the UK’s major towns and cities far easier to get to .

 East West Rail will significantly reduce overall journey times for passengers and freight.
 For example, Oxford to Bedford will take only an hour and Aylesbury to Milton Keynes just half-an-hour.
 (More details here)

 East West Rail will open up the rail ‘cul-de-sacs’ in Bicester and Aylesbury, putting Oxford, Milton Keynes, Bedford (and eventually Cambridge) within easy reach.

-East West Rail includes new stations at Oxford Parkway, Bicester Village (both now open) and Winslow, putting tens of thousands more people within easy reach of rail travel.
+East West Rail includes new stations at Oxford Parkway and Winslow (and a redeveloped station at Bicester Village), putting tens of thousands more people within easy reach of rail travel.